-2.1 Governance and leadership
+2.1 Governance and Leadership

-- The governing body and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.
-The governing body have regard to the KCSIE guidance and will ensure our policies, procedures and training is effective and complies with the law at all times. - The governing body will facilitate a whole school approach to safeguarding which involves everyone.
-They will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart. - The governing body are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the Kent Safeguarding Children Multi-Agency Partnership (KSCMP). - The governing body and leadership team will ensure that there are policies and procedures in place to ensure appropriate action is taken in a timely manner to safeguard and promote children's welfare. - The Headteacher will ensure that our child protection and safeguarding policies and procedures adopted by the governing body, are understood, and followed by all staff. - The governing body will ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of designated safeguarding lead.
-The governing body and leadership team will ensure that the DSL is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - The school has a nominated governor for safeguarding.
+- The Governing Body and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.
+The Governing Body have regard to the KCSIE guidance and will ensure our policies, procedures and training is effective and complies with the law at all times. - The Governing Body will facilitate a whole school approach to safeguarding which involves everyone.
+They will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart.

+- The Governing Body are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the Kent Safeguarding Children Multi-Agency Partnership (KSCMP). - This includes but is not limited to safeguarding all members of the school community (for example, staff, pupils, parents/carers and other family members) identified with protected characteristics within the Equality Act; age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation. - For further information about our approaches to equality, diversity, and inclusion, please access our schools' policies. - The Governing Body and leadership team will ensure that there are policies and procedures in place to ensure appropriate action is taken in a timely manner to safeguard and promote children's welfare. - The Headteacher will ensure that our child protection and safeguarding policies and procedures adopted by the Governing Body, are understood, and followed by all staff. - The Governing Body will ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of designated safeguarding lead.
+The Governing Body and leadership team will ensure that the DSL is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - The school has a nominated governor for safeguarding.
 The nominated governor will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required.